IBM/starcraft2-replay-analysis/README.md

 ## 2. Create Bluemix services

-Create the following Bluemix services by clicking the **Deploy to Bluemix** button or by following the links to use the Bluemix UI and create them.
+Create the following Bluemix service by clicking the **Deploy to Bluemix** button or by following the links to use the Bluemix UI and create it.

   * [**Cloudant NoSQL DB**](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db)